 - Rice - As I mentioned, I prefer to use a long-grain variety like white or basmati rice because it contains the most amylose, a type of starch molecule and protein than the medium and short-grain varieties, thus resulting in cooked grains that separate, light, and fluffy.

-- Shrimp - Unlike my air fryer shrimp recipe that works better with large sizes, this shrimp and rice is flexible with any size you have at home.
+- Shrimp - Unlike my air fryer shrimp recipe that works better with large sizes, this garlic butter shrimp and rice is flexible with any size you have at home.

 - Stock - My favorite is to use 33% reduced sodium stock, so I get to control the saltiness.
 If you are using a different variety of stock, then season to taste.

-- Garlic - I use minced garlic for this shrimp and rice because it produces a more garlicky flavor and is evenly distributed throughout the dish.
+- Garlic - As in most garlic recipes, I use minced garlic for this garlic butter shrimp and rice because it produces a more garlicky flavor and is evenly distributed throughout the dish.

 - Butter - Unsalted butter is better suited for cooking and baking because you control the salt better.

-- Parmesan - Freshly grated melts smooth, but it is not a major deal breaker like in garlic butter shrimp pasta.
+- Parmesan - Freshly grated melts smooth, but it is not a major deal breaker.
 Pre-shredded is ok, but please avoid the stuff from a green can.

 - Parsley - Both fresh and dried parsley work.